Mixed twistor D-modules: Admissible IMTM

 \end{itemize} \end{prop}

-The following lemma is obvious by definition. \begin{lem} An admissible mixed twistor structure is an admissible $\Lambda$-IMTM with trivial morphisms.
-An admissible $(w,\Lambda)$-polarizable mixed twistor structure is an admissible $\Lambda$-IMTM.
+The following lemma is obvious by definition. \begin{lem} An admissible mixed twistor structure is equivalent to an admissible $\Lambda$-IMTM with trivial morphisms.
+An admissible $(w,\Lambda)$-polarizable mixed twistor structure is equivalent to an admissible $\Lambda$-IMTM.

 \end{lem}